Wood grain

 Wood grain is the longitudinal arrangement of wood fibers or the pattern resulting from such an arrangement.
+It has various derived terms refer to different aspects of the fibers or patterns.
+Wood grain is important in woodworking and it impacts aesthetics.

 Definition and meanings

+Wood grain is the longitudinal arrangement of wood fibers or the pattern resulting from such an arrangement.
 R. Bruce Hoadley wrote that grain is a "confusingly versatile term" with numerous different uses, including the direction of the wood cells (e.g., straight grain, spiral grain), surface appearance or figure, growth-ring placement (e.g., vertical grain), plane of the cut (e.g., end grain), rate of growth (e.g., narrow grain), and relative cell size (e.g., open grain).

 Physical aspects

-Perhaps the most important physical aspect of wood grain in woodworking is the grain direction or slope (e.g. against the grain).
-The two basic categories of grain are straight and cross grain.
-Straight grain runs parallel to the longitudinal axis of the piece.
-Cross grain deviates from the longitudinal axis in two ways: spiral grain or diagonal grain.
-The amount of deviation is called the slope of the grain.
+Grain in growing wood follows the grown fibres of the timber and is mostly, but not entirely, longitudinal to the trunk of the tree.
+This can be influenced in branches, where the effect of gravity on the branch can distort the regularity of timber structure, compared to a vertical trunk.
+For this reason, branch wood is often not usable, or is of less value.